loucarnevali/portfolio/README.md

 ### Navigation:
 - **Home:** The landing page offering a brief introduction and navigation to other sections.
-- **About:** Offers insights into who I am, my interests, and other related topics.
+- **About:** Offers insights into who I am, my degrees, courses and other related topics.
 - **Skills:**  This section provides a glimpse into my background and skills.
 - **Projects:** Explore my showcased projects with ease.